 Backend architecture has evolved significantly over the past decade:

-- Layered Monoliths: Organized monoliths with clear separation of concerns
+- Organized monoliths with clear separation of concerns

-- Service-Oriented Architecture (SOA): Larger services communicating via enterprise service bus
+- Larger services communicating via enterprise service bus

 Each pattern has its place, depending on business requirements, team structure, and technical constraints.